 13. Nurofen Express 684mg Caplets

 Nurofen Express 684mg Caplets contans ibuprofen lysine, which is equivalent to ibuprofen 400mg.
-As already mentioned ibuprofen lysines provides faster pain relief than standard ibuprofen.
+As already mentioned, ibuprofen lysines provide faster pain relief than standard Ibuprofen.

 14. Nurofen Plus

-Nuromol is a pharmacy-only medication that contains both paracetamol and ibuprofen.
-There is some evidence that suggests Nuromol works better than taking individual paracetamol and ibuprofen alone.
+Nuromol is a pharmacy-only medication that contains both Paracetamol and Ibuprofen.
+Some evidence suggests Nuromol works better than taking individual Paracetamol and Ibuprofen alone.